Thinking your luck couldn’t get any worse? Well, brace yourself for a humorous journey into the world of Greek mythology, where even the mighty...

-Elizabeth was also responsible for stabilizing and reinstating the Church of England, removing the Pope as its head and instead becoming its Supreme Governor herself.
-She introduced a new Book of Common Prayer, ensured that an English translation of the Bible became widely available, and saw to it that public worship was conducted in English rather than in Latin.
+Elizabeth was also responsible for stabilizing and reinstating the Church of England.
+She removed the Pope as its head and instead became its Supreme Governor herself.
+She introduced a new Book of Common Prayer and ensured that an English translation of the Bible became widely available.
+Elizabeth also saw to it that public worship was conducted in English rather than in Latin.

-One of the most important portraits of Elizabeth I is the Darnley portrait of c.
+One of the most important portraits of Queen Elizabeth I is the Darnley Portrait of c.
 1575.
-It is believed that this was one of few portraits that were painted from life, and the face of Elizabeth as depicted here became the template for many other representations of her afterwards.
+It is believed that this was one of few portraits that were painted from life.
+The face of Elizabeth as depicted here became the template for many other representations of her afterward.

-One of the most celebrated aspects of Elizabeth’s monarchy was the fact that she refused to marry, even when great pressure was placed upon her to do so by her own government, and the association of the ‘Virgin Queen’ became synonymous with her success as a monarch.
-The result was a cult-like status in which Elizabeth was held up as a paragon of unrivalled majestic and female purity.
+One of the most celebrated aspects of Elizabeth’s reign was the fact that she refused to marry, even when great pressure was placed upon her, such as by her own government.
+As a result, the association of the “Virgin Queen” became synonymous with her success as a monarch.
+The result was a cult-like status in which Elizabeth was held up as a paragon of unrivaled majestic and female purity.

-Below is the Ditchley Portrait of Elizabeth from c.
+Below is the Ditchley Portrait of Queen Elizabeth from c.
 1592.
 Here she is depicted bathed in light, all storms and darkness behind her, astride the world.
-This painting was commissioned by Sir Henry Lee who was the Queen’s champion from 1559 – 1590.
-The impression is once again of absolute power and perfection, although this time the face reveals perhaps a little of the aging that would normally be associated with a woman of sixty years.
-Here Elizabeth is shown in a youthful light – her skin flawless, her bodice low cut, her stature upright and slender – yet there is hollowness to her eyes.
-Perhaps it is the Netherlandish will to paint realistically that revealed this detail where other artists may have been tempted to gloss over what by now must have been obvious signs of ageing?
+This painting was commissioned by Sir Henry Lee, who was the Queen’s champion from 1559 to 1590.
+The impression is once again of absolute power and perfection.
+However, this time the face reveals perhaps a little of the aging that would normally be associated with a woman of 60 years.
+Here, Elizabeth is shown in a youthful light – her skin flawless, her bodice low cut, her stature upright and slender – yet there is a hollowness to her eyes.
+Perhaps it is the Netherlandish will to paint realistically that revealed this detail where other artists may have been tempted to gloss over what, by now, must have been obvious signs of aging.